effekseer/docs_tool/source/en/ToolTutorial/material_02.md

    :align: center
 ```

-Next, to darken the upper part of the image, we multiply the previous image by the multiplication node.
+Next, to darken the upper part of the image, we multiply the previous image and the added image with the ``` Multiply Node ```.

 When I did so, the upper part of the image became darker.
 It has become somewhat like a flame.